4G technology allows us download content at superfast speeds and has transformed our handsets into complete entertainment hubs.

 What does 4G mean?

-The term 4G stands for ‘fourth generation’ and refers mobile network technology, currently in development, which will see mobile phones connect to the internet faster than ever before.
-Current generation mobile phone networks use 4G’s technological forerunner 3G, which itself was preceded by 2G and 1G technology.
+The term 4G stands for ‘fourth generation’ and refers to mobile network technology that enables mobile phones to connect to the internet faster than ever before.

-In turn, the introduction of 4G is set to be the catalyst for a host of new mobile internet services, the likes of which would have been unthinkable just a few short years ago.
+But it's what's yet to come that's really exciting.
+Experts predict that 4G is set to be the catalyst for a host of new, entertainment focussed mobile internet services, the like of which would have been unimaginible just a few short years ago.